-- If Contractor is terminating Covered California Enrollees, Contractor agrees to work with Covered California to implement the following, as applicable to Covered California for Small Business: - a) Conduct outreach to alert all Covered California Enrollees impacted by the service area reduction that their QHP will be ending.
-Outreach must include instructions, timing, and options for enrolling with a new QHP Issuer. - b) Conduct outreach to At-Risk Covered California Enrollees, giving them the option to authorize Contractor to send their personal health information to the Covered California Enrollee's new QHP Issuer with the goal of improving the transition of care. - c) Send Covered California Enrollee health information relevant to creating transitions of care with minimal disruption to the Covered California Enrollee's new QHP Issuer for those Covered California Enrollees who have provided authorization to do so, as follows: - For all terminating Covered California Enrollees impacted by the service area reduction, send primary care clinician information on record. - ii.
-For At-Risk Covered California Enrollees, send relevant personal health information. - d) Conduct outreach to providers in impacted service areas to facilitate Covered California Enrollee transitions with minimal disruption. - 2) If Contractor receives terminating Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor agrees to work with Covered California to implement the following, as applicable to Covered California for Small Business:
+- b) Send Covered California Enrollee health information relevant to creating transitions of care with minimal disruption to the Covered California Enrollee's new QHP Issuer for those transitioning Covered California Enrollees who have provided authorization to do so, as follows: - i.
+For all terminating Covered California Enrollees impacted by the service area reduction, send primary care clinician information on record. - ii.
+For At-Risk Covered California Enrollees, send relevant personal health information. - c) Conduct outreach to providers in impacted service areas to facilitate Covered California Enrollee transitions with minimal disruption. - 3) If Contractor receives terminating Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor agrees to work with Covered California to implement the following, as applicable to Covered California for Small Businessmust: - a) Identify At-Risk-Covered California Enrollees, either through existing Contractor practices, or through receipt of both health information from the prior QHP Issuer and the data file with transitioning enrollment information from Covered California (which would occur after these Covered California Enrollees have effectuated coverage). - b) Ensure At-Risk Covered CaliforniaEngage and conduct outreach to Covered California Enrollees including At-Risk Enrollees within 60 days of receiving health information from the departing Contractor or Covered California to ensure continuity of care and minimal to no disruption to health services. - b)c) Ensure At-Risk Enrollees care transitions account for their medical situation, including participation in case or disease management programs, locating in-network providers with appropriate clinical expertise, and any alternative therapies, including specific drugs. - c)d) Establish internal processes to ensure all parties involved in the transition of care for At-Risk Covered California Enrollees are aware of their responsibilities.
+This includes anyone within or outside of Contractor's organization who are needed to ensure the transition of prescriptions or provision of care.

-- a) Identify At-Risk Covered California Enrollees, either through existing Contractor practices, or through receipt of both health information from the prior QHP Issuer and the data file with transitioning enrollment information from Covered California (which would occur after these Covered California Enrollees have effectuated coverage). - b) Ensure At-Risk Covered California Enrollees care transitions account for their medical situation, including participation in case or disease management programs, locating in-network providers with appropriate clinical expertise, and any alternative therapies, including specific drugs. - c) Establish internal processes to ensure all parties involved in the transition of care for At-Risk Covered California Enrollees are aware of their responsibilities.
-This includes anyone within or outside of Contractor's organization who are needed to ensure the transition of prescriptions or provision of care. - d) Provide information on continuity of care programs, including alternatives for transitioning to an in-network provider. - e) Ensure the new At-Risk Covered California Enrollees have access to Contractor's formulary information prior to enrollment.
+- d)e) Provide information on continuity of care programs, including alternatives for transitioning to an in-network provider. - f) Consider receipt of High-Risk Enrollee health information as the Enrollee's request for continuity of care pursuant to Health and Safety Code, § 1373.96, or Insurance Code, § 10133.56. - e)g) Ensure the new At-Risk Covered California Enrollees have access to Contractor's formulary information prior to enrollment.